 1. Use small business search options

 Start your product search on Amazon’s “Support Small” page (you can find it by entering “small business” in the Amazon search bar).
-Here you can find top products listed by SMBs, read about Amazon businesses owned by women, families, or Black entrepreneurs, and even search for products sold in your specific U.S. region.
+Here you can find top products listed by SMBs, read about Amazon businesses owned by women, families, or Black entrepreneurs.

 From the “Support Small” page, you can shop from small brands in Amazon’s top product categories, including Home & Kitchen, Toys & Games, and Beauty & Personal Care.

 2. Shop Amazon Handmade